This Old Heart of Mine – Part II

 Now that it\’s still early in the New Year, many of you (me too) are determined to change your current lifestyle to one that is healthier.
 And the first move you may make toward that goal is to get to the gym/personal trainer/dance class/yoga or Pilates instructor or to the exercise equipment store.
 But hold it just a second – isn\’t there something important you\’re forgetting?

-In last month\’s column, Part I concerning your heart, I mentioned that if you haven\’t recently or ever had a physical exam, an EKG, and other cardiac tests your healthcare provider thinks are necessary – you need to.
+In last month\’s column, Part I concerning your heart, I mentioned that if you haven\’t recently or ever had a physical exam, an EKG, and other cardiac tests your Healthcare provider thinks are necessary – you need to.
 The issue I didn\’t mention in that column was that of age.
-And the reason I didn\’t mention it was because I assumed that if you were reading this newsletter, then you were a member of this wonderful organization, and thus are a
+And the reason I didn\’t mention it was because I assumed that if you were reading this newsletter, then you were a member of this wonderful organization, and thus are a Baby Boomer and the “right” age to need the above-mentioned medical studies.

 To be more specific, most physicians recommend that you have a baseline EKG around the age of 40, earlier if you have a significant family history of coronary heart disease (CHD) or other of the risk factors.
 If you\’re like me, you sometimes fall into the following trap when thinking about such recommendations, “I\’m not old enough to need that yet.”
 That\’s great if you do think that, as it means you\’re feeling energetic and young.
 But you definitely are old enough.
 So, if you haven\’t already, learn about your family history – especially about any first degree relatives with heart disease, and the age at which the signs of it first occurred.
 Then schedule that visit with your health care provider, preferably before you start fresh with a new exercise program.